Sarath Fonseka: Early years

-Fonseka joined the Ceylon Army on 5 February 1970 as a cadet officer and after completing his basic officer training at the Army Training Centre in Diyatalawa, he was commissioned as a Second Lieutenant in the 1st Battalion, Ceylon Sinha Regiment on 1 June 1971 during the 1971 Insurrection.
+Fonseka joined the Ceylon Army on 5 February 1970 as a cadet officer and after completing his basic officer training at the Army Training Centre in Diyatalawa, he was commissioned as a second lieutenant in the 1st Battalion, Ceylon Sinha Regiment on 1 June 1971 during the 1971 Insurrection.

-Serving with as platoon commander in the Sinha Regiment, he was promoted to Lieutenant in 1973 and was promoted to the rank of Captain in 1976.
+Serving as platoon commander in the Sinha Regiment, he was promoted to lieutenant in 1973 and was promoted to the rank of captain in 1976.
 During this time he underwent the Commando Officers Course (1973), Battalion Support Weapons Course (1976) and Counter Insurgency Jungle Warfare Course (1978) in India.
-In 1980 he was promoted to the rank of Major and in 1981 he attend the Company Commanders Course in Pakistan.
+In 1980 he was promoted to the rank of major and in 1981 he attended the Company Commanders Course in Pakistan.
 In the next few years he served as an instructor at the Sri Lanka Military Academy, Ampara Combat Training School and Infantry Training Centre, and later as the Chief Instructor and Deputy Commandant in the same training institutes.

 Eelam War I

 In 1987, he graduated from Defence Services Command and Staff College, Mirpur in Bangladesh.
-On his return was appointed Commanding Officer, 4th Sri Lanka Light Infantry and participated in the Vadamarachchi Operation.
-The following year he was promoted to Lieutenant Colonel and appointed Commanding Officer, 1st Battalion, Sri Lanka Sinha Regiment in 1989.
+On his return he was appointed commanding officer, 4th Sri Lanka Light Infantry and participated in the Vadamarachchi Operation.
+The following year he was promoted to lieutenant colonel and appointed Commanding Officer, 1st Battalion, Sri Lanka Sinha Regiment in 1989.

-With the on set of the 1987–89 JVP Insurrection, he was appointed as military coordinating officer for Gampaha District.
+With the onset of the 1987–89 JVP Insurrection, he was appointed military coordinating officer for Gampaha District.
 Fonseka reputedly devised the plan which led to the capture of Premakumar Gunaratnam and gained a reputation for his humane treatment of detainees.